 Scott and his family are active in their local church and community.
 On Saturdays in the fall they cheer for the Florida Gators.

 University of Florida College of Law (J.D., cum laude, 1997); University of Central Florida

 College of Business Administration (B.A., cum laude, Business Management, 1994).

 Member, Association of Police Attorneys.

-Current volunteer coordinator, Special Olympics of Florida; Past District Chairman, Boy Scouts of America; Past President and Board Member, Down Syndrome Association of Central Florida; Past Board Member, Quest, Inc.; Past General Counsel, The First Tee of Central Florida.
+Former volunteer coordinator, Special Olympics of Florida; Past District Chairman and current Chartered Organizational Representative for The Boy Scouts of America; Past President and Board Member, Down Syndrome Association of Central Florida; Past Board Member, Quest, Inc.; Past General Counsel, The First Tee of Central Florida.

 Conversational in Spanish.